VenuesWest Community Partner Program

 In early 2016, VenuesWest established the VenuesWest Community Partners Program, which saw VenuesWest join with a small and specific group of charity organisations for the 2016/17 financial year offering tailored opportunities and benefits to assist them in achieving their core objectives.

-As part of the VenuesWest Community Partners Program, the benefits to the successful charities will include:
+As part of the VenuesWest Community Partners Program, the benefits to the successful charities include:

 - A monthly donation from the VenuesWest staff free dress initiative alternating between each selected charity

 - Acknowledgment as a Community Partner of the venue through VenuesWest marketing channels.
 For example, digital screen network, website and social media.

 - The cost of venue hire waived for a charity event held at a VenuesWest self-managed venue.